 If you travel by car, you’ll go south, past the romantic zone going toward Mismaloya, and Boca de Tomatlan following Carretera 200 Sur (Highway 200 South).
 Past Boca you start traveling inland into the mountains, you’ll pass a small town called Las Juntas y Los Veranos, then the Vallarta Botanical Gardens, when you get to kilometer 45, you’ll arrive at El Tuito.

-You can take regularly scheduled public transport, there are buses that run every half hour that go to El Tuito.
-The same buses going to the Vallarta Botanical Gardens would continue all the way to El Tuito and had signs stating so, they can be stopped at the corner of Insurgentes and Basilio Badillo in the Romantic Zone and end their route at the Tuito Plaza.
+There used to be regularly scheduled buses to El Tuito.
+The same buses going to the Vallarta Botanical Gardens would continue all the way to El Tuito and had signs stating so.
+They would stop on the corner of Insurgentes and Basilio Badillo in the Romantic Zone and end their route at the Tuito Plaza.
 Check if they are currently available.

 A trip back in time, a trip to a real Mexican countryside town, a taste of the laid-back and colorful Mexico, all under an hour away from Puerto Vallarta.